30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 9. Take a Day Trip to Ayutthaya

-A two hour train ride north of Bangkok lies the UNESCO site of Ayutthaya.
+A two-hour train ride from Bangkok lies Ayutthaya - a UNESCO World Heritage Site.
 We recommend taking the slow, “ordinary” train from the historic Hua Lamphong Railway Station for a more “local” journey.
-Once at Ayutthaya Station, join a tuk-tuk tour to iconic temples like Wat Yai Chai Mongkhon and Wat Mahathat.
-Here you can see large bell-shaped chedis, rows of Buddha images draped in saffron cloth and the famous Buddha head in the tree.
+Then once you arrive, join a tuk-tuk tour to find the most iconic temples, famous for their bell-shaped chedis, rows of Buddha images draped in saffron cloth and the one Buddha head in the tree.
 It’s a window into Thailand’s glorious past.

 Travel Tip: Foodies will love Ayutthaya’s giant river prawns and signature boat noodles.